 I took a deep breath, sank the whiskey in front of me, began talking about my desperate flirtation over the last couple of years with atheism and humanism and rationalism, started to tell the man about my ever-expanding, cancerous need to fill all the gaps with a structure, an explanation, an all-encompassing ‘ism’: a desire that, if I was honest, was as ‘religious’ – and as rooted in the unscientific – as the Christianity I’d dropped away from when I was fourteen.
 He said that there was a man, the same man, who had argued that our ‘gaps’ could only be filled by faith – by God, in fact; I quickly dismissed the idea with a knowing grimace, a little surprised when he didn’t appear to share my cynicism.
 He asked me then, instead, why I’d started the website at all, why I was writing now, who I wanted revenge on.
 I told him – a little pissed-off – that it wasn’t about revenge: I’d just always wanted to write, I’d always scribbled bits and pieces down.
 I’d written a book years ago that I wanted to put out there, wanted people to read, and this website was an attempt – probably deluded – to try and make that happen.
 And, OK, fundamentally, throughout my life, I’d never thought I was good enough or had anything really worth saying or hearing: and… OK … maybe I was secretly hoping, now, I said, as middle-age began to wrap its cloak of regret round me, that, somehow, my genius would be recognised.
 He smiled then, took a sip of his JD, and asked me what the real reasons were.
 Thrown, a little exasperated now, I told him I didn’t know, really, but… OK… if I hadn’t started putting some of this stuff down on the site a couple of years ago, I think I might’ve lost the plot altogether; maybe it wasn’t so much the content of what I wrote that was important, in a way, it was the act of creating and constructing and explaining that seemed so necessary?
 And suddenly I felt tearful, lost, young and I asked him – and I’ve still no idea where it came from – if he’d come across Camus’ quote – ‘There is but one truly serious philosophical problem and that is suicide’.
 He shuffled, momentarily, looked tired – years and miles away – and said he had, of course.

 I wanted to capture the good stuff, I went on – the transcendent stuff, the transporting stuff as well – I wanted to hold onto and magnify the joy and sensuality and death-flirting tease of Camille O’Sullivan, the beautiful melancholy of Brel and Gainsbourg, the bloody, slicing rip of Francis Bacon and Tracey Emin.
 I wanted to grab and celebrate the vitality and thrilled, scared, hopeful energy of my kids.
 I wanted to celebrate and bathe in the perfect humanity of friends I’d met for a few hours and those I’d known for a lifetime.
 I wanted to inhabit and feel again the intimate and the visceral and the loving.
-I wanted to remind myself never to let go of The Moon And The Yew Tree or Whiplash or Alexandra Leaving or Breaking Bad or Kane’s goals against West Ham or of Eel Pie Island or Streatham or Lowestoft or Tottenham or Belfast or Trieste or Woking and Skibbereen.
+I wanted to remind myself never to let go of The Moon And The Yew Tree or Whiplash or Alexandra Leaving or Fleabag or Alli’s goal against Palace or Trinity or Eel Pie Island or Crouch End or Streatham or Lowestoft or Tottenham or Belfast or Trieste or Woking and Skibbereen.
 I wanted to make everything OK.

 He asked me about uncertainty, asked me what I’d meant when I said I think sometimes I make ‘not knowing’ into a virtue.
 I told him I mistrust the definite, the absolute, that I repeatedly, pompously, caution students against feeling they ever understand another human being, warn them against categorising and pinning and labelling and sorting.
 I started, then, to rehearse my usual speech about all this but he cut across me and asked me if I ever did any of that myself, any of the positioning and objectifying?
 I just smiled, a little thrown, again, and he stared straight at me then, asked me if, actually, I thought maybe I hid from real communication behind this ‘fog of cleverness and reflection,’ if my writing was really a deliberate attempt to NOT communicate, to blur, to self-mythologise, to con myself – and others?
 Fuck off, I wanted to say.
 Fuck right off.